kevinpapst/AdminLTEBundle/Resources/docs/layout.md

-## Using the layout
+# Using the layout

-Note: these instructions are for [dev-master branch][4], if you are using stable version (1.3) read this ["Using the layout" for old 1.3 version][5].

 In order to use the layout, your views should extend from the provided `default-layout`
 ```twig
 {% extends '@AdminLTE/layout/default-layout.html.twig' %}
 ```
-### twig global
+## Twig globals

 Instead of fully relying on blocks and includes, you are provided with a twig global named `admin_lte_context` to store and retrieve particular values throughout the page rendering.
 This is basically a parameter bag with some pre-defined values based on the bundle configuration.

-### Partials
+## Partials

-In order to make overriding some of the template regions easier, there are several partials included within the layout which can be overridden individually as described [here][1].
+In order to make overriding some of the template regions easier, there are several partials included within the layout which can be overridden individually as described [here](http://symfony.com/doc/current/templating/overriding.html).

 Listed in the order of appearance, these are: